 Thinking about becoming a paramedic or an EMT and wondering whether there will be drug tests?
 This isn’t a straightforward question, as it can really depend on a few different things.
 Here’s what you need to know.

 EMTs and Paramedics may be drug tested, but when and how often can vary.
 Almost all training programs will require a drug test prior to starting.
 You will also, most likely, be tested when you are hired as an EMT or Paramedic.

-To understanding the drug testing policies and procedures for EMTs and Paramedics, we will take a look when you may be tested, how often, and why they feel the need to test you in the first place.
+To understand the drug testing policies and procedures for EMTs and Paramedics, we will take a look at when you may be tested, how often, and why they feel the need to test you in the first place.
 Take a look.

 Table of Contents